-- 5. We determined that the District has met the compliance requirements of Election of 2005 and Election of 2020 if the following conditions were met: - a.
-Supporting documents for expenditures were aligned with the voter-approved bond projects list. - b.
+- 4. We reviewed the actual invoices and other supporting documentation to determine that: - a.
+Expenditures were supported by invoices with evidence of proper approval and documentation of receipting goods or services. - b.
+Expenditures were supported by proper bid documentation, as applicable. - c.
+Expenditures were expended in accordance with voter-approved bond project list. - d.
+Bond proceeds were not used for salaries of administrators or other operating expenses of the District. - 5.
+We determined that the District has met the compliance requirements of Election of 2005 and Election of 2020 if the following conditions were met: - e.
+Supporting documents for expenditures were aligned with the voter-approved bond projects list. - f.
 Expenditures were not used for salaries of administrators or other operating expenses of the District.